Best Soil for Rosemary in Pots (Best Potting Mix)

 Avoid Amending Rosemary Potting Soil with Peat Moss

-Always prioritize a peat free compost or potting soil when creating your potting mix for rosemary which should be labelled clearly on the packaging.
+Always prioritize a peat-free compost or potting soil when creating your potting mix for rosemary which should be labeled clearly on the packaging.

-Aside from peat content you should also not pot rosemary in any compost that has wetting agents or added fertilizer as both of these characteristics are in contrast to rosemary’s preferred soil conditions.
+Aside from peat content, I should emphasize you should also not pot rosemary in any compost that has wetting agents or added fertilizer, as both of these characteristics are in contrast to rosemary’s preferred soil conditions.

 Ordinary multi-purpose compost amended with sand or grit is the optimal potting mix for rosemary.

-Rosemary is native to regions with calcareous soils which are typically alkaline in pH and the preferred pH range for rosemary is pH 6-7.5 (which is slightly acidic, neutral and slightly alkaline) but some rosemary varieties are capable of tolerating pH 4.3-8.3.
+From my research, Rosemary is native to regions with calcareous soils which are typically alkaline in pH and the preferred pH range for rosemary is pH 6-7.5 (which is slightly acidic, neutral, and slightly alkaline) but some rosemary varieties are capable of tolerating pH 4.3-8.3.

-All standard commercially available potting soils and compost fall within the ideal pH 6-7.5 range with only soils that are labelled as ericaceous should be avoid as this means it is has been formulated for plants such as camellias which prefer higher levels of acidity.
+I can assure you that all standard commercially available potting soils and compost fall within the ideal pH 6-7.5 range, with only soils that are labeled as ericaceous, should be avoided as this means it has been formulated for plants such as camellias, which prefer higher levels of acidity.

 There is not need to amend the soil with lime or any other material that raises the pH to alkaline.
 Whilst it may not hurt the rosemary it could potentially harm it if you add too much.